ryanjdyke/calculator/README.md

 <h1>Calculator</h1>
-An calculator using HTML5, CSS3, and Javascript ES6.
+A calculator using HTML5, CSS3, and Javascript ES6.
 It takes input either from mouse or keyboard.

 <h2>Features</h2>